A local-effective relation in planar linear elasticity: Proofs of Lemmas 3.1--3

-where both integrals vanish because $\mop{div}s = 0$.
+where both integrals vanish because $\mop{div}\varphi = 0$.
 Thus

 as claimed.
-Hence $ \int_\Omega \ocurl \phi \mop{Tr} s \dx = 0, $ which by the sufficiency of equation~\re{eq:donaticondition} in the Donati lemma, guarantees the existence of some $v \in H^1(\Omega)^2$ such that the given $\sigma$ comes from $v$.
+Hence $ \int_\Omega \ocurl \phi \mop{tr} \varphi \,dx = 0, $ which by the sufficiency of the Donati condition~\eqref{eq:donaticondition}, guarantees the existence of some $v \in H^1(\Omega)^2$ such that the given $\sigma$ comes from $v$.
 Since this condition does not depend on the elasticity tensor, the displacement field $v$ for any supposed elasticity tensor can be recovered by using the same $\phi$, which proves the first assertion (i).